HungThinh17/MySnapDrop/ARCHITECTURE.md

     - Responsive layout across phone/tablet/desktop.
     - Drag-and-drop uploads, per-file progress, duplicate handling, and filename truncation.
     - In-app toasts instead of `alert()` for success/error/info.
-    - Clear-all uploaded files flow with confirmation dialog.
+    - Clear-all uploaded files flow with confirmation dialog and fallback logic.
     - QR modal to open the app on another device.
     - Basic zoom and text-selection restrictions for a more app-like feel.
+    - Dark mode toggle (light/dark themes) using CSS variables.
+    - Status dot and offline hint that reflect server availability and guard actions when offline.
+    - File metadata display (size) and color-coded file-type icons in the uploaded list.
+    - Selection summary showing count and total size of selected files.
+    - About dialog explaining usage and QR feature.
-  - Backend supports per-file and bulk deletion, with safer download error handling.
+  - Backend supports per-file and bulk deletion, safe downloads, filenames sanitization, and metadata via `/files/meta`.
+  - PWA basics are wired: manifest, icon, and shell service worker.
   - Architecture is cleanly split into `server/` and `client/` with a lightweight dev script (`mysnapdrop.sh`).
 - **Planned / optional future work** (see `IMPROVEMENT_PLAN.md` for details):
-  - Full PWA support (manifest, service worker, offline shell).
+  - Deeper PWA capabilities (offline caching of assets beyond the shell, better offline UI messaging).
-  - More polished design system (icons, animations, theming).
+  - More polished design system (finer typography tuning, more micro-animations).
-  - Dark mode, additional metadata, or internationalization if needed.
+  - Internationalization (i18n) and additional metadata if needed.

 This document should be updated when we:
 - Change how the server or client are started/built.